-I am proud to have ended West Mercia Police's reliance on reserves to balance annual spending.
+I am proud to have ended West Mercia Police's reliance on reserves at the end of the financial year to balance annual spending.
 The challenges in delivering a balanced budget have involved working with the Chief Constable to identify the savings needed, ensuring the funding available is directed to frontline policing, and bolstering the areas that are key community priorities.
 I am grateful to the Chief Constable and her team for working with me to help use the 'Your Views' survey in shaping the budget building process and ensure the focus is on the right issues.
 This budget features key measures to improve road safety, as well as tackling crime and anti-social behaviour through a boost to not just Safer Neighbourhood Teams, but also the Special Constabulary and development of the role of PCSOs.